 Home to the vibrant city of Guadalajara, the birthplace of mariachi music, Jalisco is known for its rich cultural heritage, delicious cuisine, and stunning natural beauty.
 Enjoy a fascinating blend of old-world charm and modern-day vibrancy.
-If we inspire you to visit this beautiful corner of Mexico, consider our Tranquil Vibes Jalisco Vacation or perhaps even level things up with a private tour of Jalisco.
+If we inspire you to visit this beautiful corner of Mexico, consider our Tranquil Vibes Jalisco Vacation or perhaps even level things up with a private Jalisco travel experience.

 The main tourist areas in Jalisco are well known to be very safe tourist destinations, especially Puerto Vallarta.
 Puerto Vallarta’s crime rate is lower than most major cities in the US, including Miami.
 Puerto Vallarta is very welcoming to the LGBTQ+ community and hosts events and activities in support.